Things to remember when considering health and safety in the school garden

 Many people garden with chemicals, which are potentially harmful both to children and to wildlife.
 As a matter of principal, it is the best policy to allow no chemicals into the school gardening set-up.

 Gardens will often be slippery - grass, wet soil, paths, decking etc all provide a hazard if children are not careful.
 Point this out regularly as a risk, or put signage in place.
+Get your children to make signs for these areas using the fun activity 'Make signs & labels'.

 School Gardening Risk Assessment Guidance